nasosev/nasosev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Naso Evangelou-Oost, a third-year PhD Candidate at the University of Queensland, School of Electrical Engineering and Computer Science (EECS).
-My academic journey is deeply rooted in a fascination with mathematics and computer science, leading me to explore intricate realms like valuation algebras and sheaf theory.
+Dr. Naso Evangelou-Oost, Senior Mathematician at [Sirius-Beta Labs](https://sirius-beta.com/).

-***PhD Candidate - The University of Queensland, EECS***
+***Senior Mathematician - Sirius-Beta Labs***

-In the world of concurrent and distributed systems, complexity abounds.
-Through my PhD research, I've sought to illuminate this complexity by applying valuation algebras and sheaf theory to formal methods.
-My work is driven not only by intellectual curiosity but by a genuine desire to enhance the efficiency and reliability of the digital infrastructure that connects our world.
+At [Sirius-Beta Labs](https://sirius-beta.com/), I engage in mathematical research and software design across knowledge representation, formal methods, and predictive systems.
+My work applies abstract mathematical frameworks—valuation algebras, sheaf theory, and category theory—to build scalable, resilient, intelligent software systems bridging theory and implementation.

 **Research Interests**:

-- Valuation Algebras: A foundation that allows me to explore abstract algebraic structures with a broad range of applications.
+- Valuation Algebras: Abstract algebraic structures with wide-ranging applications.
-- Sheaf Theory: A powerful tool for understanding local behaviours in mathematical contexts, a concept that greatly enriches my studies.
+- Sheaf Theory: Tools for understanding local-to-global behaviours in mathematical contexts.
-- Formal Methods: Investigating precise ways of specifying and verifying complex software systems to ensure their correct operation.
+- Formal Methods: Rigorous specification and verification of complex software systems.
-- Concurrent and Distributed Systems: Striving to make the technology that underpins modern life more robust and resilient.
+- Concurrent and Distributed Systems: Creating more robust and resilient technologies.

 ***Founder - Oneironaut***

-Beyond academia, I'm the founder of [Oneironaut](https://oneironaut.dev), a mathematical software consultancy.
-Here, I combine my passions for category theory, artificial intelligence, machine learning, and functional programming to create tailor-made solutions to complex problems.
-It's not about using the latest buzzwords or tech trends; it's about applying deep mathematical insight to real-world challenges in knowledge representation & reasoning and predictive analytics.
+I founded [Oneironaut](https://oneironaut.dev), a mathematical software consultancy where category theory, artificial intelligence, and functional programming converge to solve complex problems.
+This work transcends technology trends, applying mathematical insight to challenges in knowledge representation and predictive analytics.

-Oneironaut is an embodiment of my commitment to innovative thinking, enabling me to craft bespoke solutions that are both effective and novel.
-My work serves as a bridge between abstract theory and practical application, and I continually strive to translate mathematical concepts into tangible value for my clients.
+Oneironaut embodies innovative thinking through mathematical elegance.
+My practice bridges abstract theory and practical application, translating mathematical concepts into client value.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.